influxdata/influxdb-client-js/influxdb-client-apis.logevent.runid.md

 ## LogEvent.runID property

-the ID of the task that logged
+The ID of the task run that generated the event.

 <b>Signature:</b>